 For fine-dining establishments, create a separate code for your reserve wine list so guests can easily peruse a list that’s always up-to-date.

 As your restaurant welcomes guests back, let people know you’re open and encourage them to make a reservation with a QR code that goes to the reservation link on your website or OpenTable profile.
-Then spread it like wildfire: add it to your promotional materials, include a flyer with the QR code in takeout orders, and post it in your windows so guests can book whenever and wherever is most convenient, even if you’re closed.
+Then spread it like wildfire: add it to promotional materials and business cards, include a flyer with the QR code in takeout orders, and post it in the windows so guests can scan the codes and book whenever and wherever is most convenient, even if you’re closed.

 For hotel restaurants considering moving more concierge services to digital solutions, QR codes provide a good solution to help guests book a reservation.
 Post the QR code at the front desk, in guest rooms, and in elevators.
 Create a separate QR code with the room service menu to have all dining options available digitally.

-Limit crowding at the host stand by posting a waitlist QR code in the entryway and windows so guests can quickly join your online waitlist.
+Limit crowding at the host stand by posting a waitlist QR code in the entryway and windows so guests can quickly join your online waitlist with their mobile device.
 Guests can view their place in line and receive text message notifications when their table is ready, and you can run a smoother (and less crowded) front of house.

 Give diners the most pertinent information they need to know about when and how to dine with you by directing them to your restaurant profile via QR code.
-Post the code in your storefront window so passersby can take all the info they need with them.
+Restaurant owners can post the code in their storefront window so passersby can take all the info they need with them.

 Make it easy for people to order takeout or delivery from you with a custom QR Code.
 Post it in restaurant entryways and windows to encourage on-premise guests to enjoy your restaurant home another time.
 Share in marketing materials and emails to invite all guests to order takeout or delivery.

 Never miss a chance to hear from diners about what they loved about their meal and what could be improved for next time.
-Create QR codes that link to feedback surveys to share with guests at the end of their meals.
+Use QR code generators to create codes that link to feedback surveys to share with guests at the end of their meals.
 Use their feedback to increase guest satisfaction and loyalty.

-Whether you build community on Instagram, Facebook, Yelp, or your website, use QR codes to show guests where they can join in.
-Encourage them to post photos of their meal, engage with you, and see what others are enjoying from your restaurant.
+Whether you build community on Instagram, Facebook, Yelp, or your website, QR codes can show guests where they can join in.
+Encourage them to post photos of their meal, engage with content, and see what others are enjoying from your restaurant.